Constance Furneaux

-Constance Mary Furneaux (20 April 1916 – unknown), married name Clarke, was a female athlete who competed for England at the 1934 British Empire Games.
+Constance Mary Furneaux (20 April 1916 – unknown), married name Clarke, was an athlete who competed for England at the 1934 British Empire Games.

 Biography

 At the 1934 British Empire Games in London, she competed for England in the 880 yards competition.

 Furneaux finished third behind Nellie Halstead in the 800 metres event at the 1935 WAAA Championships and the 1937 WAAA Championships.

-She married James Clarke in Croydon during 1939.
+Furneaux married James Clarke in Croydon during 1939.